Assess Chemistry with Colleagues

 6. YAGNI

 YAGNI is an acronym that originated in software development, standing for “You Aren’t Gonna Need It“.
-It’s used to remind developers not to waste time building features that may never be used, and instead focus on what the user actually needs.
+It’s a reminder for developers to avoid building unused features and focus on what the user actually needs.

 7. PICNIC

 Another acronym that pokes fun at user error, PICNIC stands for “Problem In Chair, Not In Computer“.
-This is often used by IT professionals when trying to explain to a frustrated user that the issue is not with the computer, but with their own actions.
+IT professionals often use this to explain to a frustrated user that the issue isn’t with the computer but with their actions.

 8. PFM

-PFM stands for “Pure Freaking Magic” and is often used by tech professionals to describe a solution or workaround that seems too good to be true.
+PFM, meaning “Pure Freaking Magic,” is a term tech professionals use for a solution or workaround that seems too good to be true.
 It’s usually accompanied by a hint of sarcasm, as there is likely some technical explanation behind it.

 9. DRY